szymor/soulfu/README.md

   + Sky Box by MiR 2008,
   + Arena by bravebebe.
 + Background music has been enabled.
 It was already there, composed by Aaron.
++ Support for resolutions up to 1920x1080.
+No stretching, no black stripes.

 ## What will be done?
 I do not promise anything.
 The project is done in my free time.
 I have some ideas, though:
-+ fix screen scaling for 16:9 aspect ratio,
 + integrate some higher quality mods,
 + improve data handling tools even more,
 + 64 bit platform support,